-It’s that time of the month again, Missouri Western’s International Student Services and Residence Hall Association sponsored the 2nd annual International Cooking Class.
-Cooks, Isabelle Hannson and Maria Martens taught individuals how to make Sweden meatballs at the Kitchen Commons.
+Missouri Western’s International Student Services and Residence Hall Association sponsored the second annual International Cooking Class.
+Cooks, Isabelle Hannson and Maria Martens taught individuals how to make Swedish meatballs at the kitchen commons.

-“My favorite moments at this month’s International Cooking class would be the student’s excitement because I think it makes it real easy to make students excited, but such as International students it’s hard because international students take school a lot more serious it’s hard for them to get to them really excited to share something about themselves to other students here,” Page said.
+“My favorite moments at this month’s International Cooking class would be the student’s excitement because I think it makes it real easy to make students excited,” Page said.
+“As international students it’s hard because international students take school a lot more serious.
+It’s hard for them to get really excited or share something about themselves to other students here.”

 “The point of this program is to provide a community for students to take on campus because a lot of people microwave food, it’s something that people can do and learn about someone else’s culture,” Page said.